-Produced and presented by The Cockpit with Peter Marinker and Kristin Milward
+Produced and presented by The Cockpit in collaboration with PEN International, with Peter Marinker and Kristin Milward

 A monthly program of readings giving voice to dissident writers, past and present.
 In collaboration with PEN International.

 All about Eve - a feminist look at Milton’s Paradise Lost thanks to Marilyn French.

 "Was she thy God, that her thou didst obey

 Before his voice? or was she made thy guide,